What Is Bankruptcy?

-That’s right, bankruptcy removes your debts for good, gives you control and a fresh start.
+That’s right, bankruptcy removes your debts for good, and gives you control and a fresh start.
 We believe in bankruptcy.
-It not only solves your financial problems but also sets you up for your future, debt free, able to save and your wages are protected.
+It not only solves your financial problems but also sets you up for your future, debt-free, able to save and your wages are protected.

 To be able to enter bankruptcy, you must satisfy the following:

 - You are unable to pay your debts when they fall due; and

 - You are currently living in Australia or have some connection to Australia.
 This can be a bit complicated and we recommend you talk to us if you are considering bankruptcy and not living in Australia.